zrythm/zrythm/doc/user/getting-started/getting-plugins.rst

 -------

-Zrythm ships with a few bundled plugins to help users get started, but users are expected to download and install their own plugins that suit their preferences.
+Zrythm ships with a few bundled plugins to help users get started, but users can also download and install their own plugins that suit their preferences.